 25. Visit Thang Long Royal Citadel (Hoàng Thành Thăng Long)

 Thang Long Royal Citadel was constructed in the 11th century with typical Vietnamese architecture for many centuries.
 Visiting this place helps you partially know about the life of Vietnamese people during a long period of time in the past.
 All excavated ceramics displayed them.
 Many of them are very beautiful and unique.
-Visiting Thang Long Royal Citadel is one among many Hanoi activities that impress travelers.
+Visiting Thang Long Royal Citadel is one among many things to do in Hanoi that impress travelers.

 Thang Long Royal Citadel

 Visiting Bat Trang Pottery Village is one of the top things to do in Hanoi that attract many travelers., especially if you are going with kids, your kids will love it.
 Bat Trang Pottery Village is where people produce ceramics.
 If you have know about Vietnam, you may not be surprised that Bat Trang’s vases, bowls, dishes and many other kinds of ceramic products have been exported worldwide.
 When you come here, you can see many models of pottery made from clay.
 You can take photos, and even have some pottery-making experiences.
 You can make your own product like a cup, a bowl, a vase, or anything you like, then the people there will burn it for you.
 When the burn process is completed, you can take your product home.
 It is quite interesting.